Current Innovations in Probability-based Household Internet Panel Research

 - Machine learning.

 Location and Format

-The fourth CIPHER Conference will take place on 8 - 10 March 2023, and will follow a hybrid model.
+The fifth CIPHER Conference will take place on 9 - 10 March 2023 (the workshop will be on March 8), and will follow a hybrid model.
 Panelists and participants will be able to join us in person in Washington, DC or to attend virtually.
 Be on the lookout for more information on the venue and accommodations.

 Each panel will be an average of an hour-long with three or four presentations.